react-native-camera/react-native-camera/README.md

 This property allows you to specify the quality output of the captured image or video.
 By default the quality is set to high.

+When specifying more-specific quality settings (1080p, 720p, 480p), note that each device supports different valid picture/video sizes, and actual resolution within each of these quality settings might differ by device (i.e., some phones may support 480p at the "ideal" HD-aspect-ratio 853x480 resolution, while others may fall back to 800x480 or 720x480).
+If your application needs, it should manually determine the actual resolution of the output file after capture has completed, instead of making any assumptions.
+Most phones *should* be able to capture at the standard 1920x1080 for 1080p and 1280x720 for 720p, though this is still not guaranteed; YMMV for 480p.

 #### `type`

 Values: `Camera.constants.Type.front` or `"front"`, `Camera.constants.Type.back` or `"back"` (default)